The Rocketeer (film): Sequel

-In July 2016, it was confirmed that Walt Disney Pictures would be rebooting The Rocketeer, titled The Rocketeers, with the film being written by Max Winkler and Matt Spicer.
-Brigham Taylor will produce the film, as is Blake Griffin of the Brooklyn Nets and Ryan Kalil of the Carolina Panthers.
-It was reported that The Rocketeers will be a "reboot sequel" that takes place six years after the original film, with a black female pilot in the lead role.
-The film's plot sees the lead take on the mantle of The Rocketeer after Cliff Secord has gone missing while fighting the Nazis.
+In July 2016, Walt Disney Pictures confirmed a reboot titled The Rocketeers, written by Max Winkler and Matt Spicer.
+It was set to be produced by Brigham Taylor, Blake Griffin of the Brooklyn Nets, and Ryan Kalil of the Carolina Panthers.
+Reportedly a "reboot sequel" takes place six years after the original film, with a black female pilot in the lead role.
+The lead takes on the mantle of The Rocketeer after Cliff Secord has gone missing while fighting the Nazis.
 The new Rocketeer goes on a mission to stop a corrupt scientist from stealing rocket pack technology and shifting the power balance of the Cold War.
-Peter Ramsey expressed interest in directing the sequel and also suggested several other directors like Gina Prince-Bythewood, Darnell Martin, and Amma Asante for the project, as well.
-In April 2016, Taylor confirmed that the film will be a sequel.
+Peter Ramsey expressed interest in directing and suggested several other directors like Gina Prince-Bythewood, Darnell Martin, and Amma Asante.
+In April 2016, Taylor confirmed it as a sequel.

-By January 2020, it was announced that Azia Squire had written a new draft for the sequel.
+By January 2020, it was announced that Azia Squire had written a new draft.
 J. D. Dillard was set to direct.
 In August 2021, the title The Return of the Rocketeer was announced.
 Ed Ricourt was hired to write a new draft of the screenplay, with David Oyelowo and his wife Jessica serving as producers, while David may also star as the title role.
-The plot will center on a former Tuskegee Airman who inherits the rocket pack uniform and the heroic mantle.
+The plot centers on a former Tuskegee Airman who inherits the rocket pack uniform and the heroic mantle.